 Document, which have application scope (even if multiple projects are open, each file is represented by the same

-VirtualFile instance).
-A PSI has project scope.
-The same file is represented by one
+VirtualFile instance), PSI has project scope: the same file is represented by multiple

 How do I get a PSI file?